waoverholt/waoverholt.github.io/_posts/blog/2019-10-17-current-MAG-protocol.md

 mkdir BinSanity-Final-bins-renamed
 i=0; for file in $(find ./BinSanity-Final-bins); do i=$((i+1)); cp $file BinSanity-Final-bins-renamed/"bin$i.fa"; done
 ```

+The below steps are in extreme draft form and are really just as examples right now and may be hard to reproduce.

 ### Nextflow pipeline for automatic binning
 Need to do this...